mrtergl/VirusTotal_Process_Scan/README.md

 After doing it, we can proceed for scanning the hash of the file using VirusTotal API.

 ### Saving the results to a file
 After the scannning completed for a file.
 It writes the result to a file called "vt_results_exe".
 It writes all the scores that comes from VirusTotal.
-In terminal you can see which process has scanned.
+In terminal you can see which process has scanned.(vt_Resuts_exe files will be stored in the C:/Users/{username})

 |<img src="Images/terminal.png">|<img src="Images/results.png">|
 |---------|---------|